Three Days of Rain (film): Reception

 Three Days of Rain has an approval rating of 40% on review aggregator website Rotten Tomatoes, based on 10 reviews, and an average rating of 5.3/10.
 Metacritic assigned the film a weighted average score of 52 out of 100, based on 12 critics, indicating "mixed or average reviews".

+Critical response

+Jeannette Catsoulis of The New York Times wrote: "Inspired by Chekhov's short stories, "Three Days of Rain" belongs to the now-familiar genre of overlapping tales of urban desperation staked out by Robert Altman in Short Cuts and seen most recently in Paul Haggis' Crash".